jhui/jhui.github.io/about.md

 permalink: /about/
 ---

 My name is **Jonathan Hui**.
 I started this blog to share my excitement about Deep Learning.
 My journey started many years ago when I built a recommendation engine.
 After the project, I time-boxed myself for 3 months to learn Deep learning.
 After years, I am still learning and the excitement never dies.
 The community in Deep learning is sometimes like a secret society.
 There are secret handshakes and lingos.
-And the Math is beautify.
+And the Math is beautiful.

 $$
 E(v, h) = -a^T v - b^T h - v^T W h \\